SherG/perpetual-elm/exampleSite/content/blog/cad-financing.md

 CAD mitigates the risk of cross-border transactions disputes that can be costly to resolve.

-To learn more about CAD financing, book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with one of our staff.
+To learn more about CAD financing, book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with us.